 Ebola, like the current Coronavirus outbreak, was novel to Sierra Leone but that didn’t dampen our resilience to tackle it head-on.
 In the initial days of the epidemic, there was resistance from many people to accept the existence of the disease.
 Conspiracy theories also fueled mistrust between the Government and the citizenry.
 In effect, Ebola became a political tool effectively used by those who didn’t mean well.
 These conspiracy theories became a severe challenge in our fight to break the chain in transmission.

 In some communities, response workers were reportedly chased out by the inhabitants they were there to help.
 The consequences were grave!
 Ebola dealt a severe blow to our country – we lost about 4,000 of our compatriots, we had to close down schools, farmers ran away from their fields, foreign businesses shut down, and our country practically came to a halt.
 By the time we defeated Ebola, our economy had shrunk to -21%.
 You can imagine the devastating impact.
-But with the right policies ensuring peace, a friendly investment climate, the international support and the resilience of our people, my Government was able to dig up the economy from the depth of -21% to projected growth of 5% by the time I left office.
+But with the right policies ensuring peace, a friendly investment climate, international support, and the resilience of our people, my Government was able to dig up the economy from the depth of -21% to projected growth of 5% by the time I left office.

 One major lesson we can learn from the Sierra Leone situation is that without adequate and cohesive social mobilization, especially at the grassroots level, combating outbreaks like Ebola or COVID-19 shall remain herculean.
 It also requires unqualified political will genuinely leading the fight in a truly inclusive way.
-In my case, I became the undisputed ‘chief social mobilizer personally visiting affected communities, treatment centres, rallying around health care workers, Political, religious, traditional, secrete society and opinion other leaders to help demystify the myths and promote behavioural change in communities.
+In my case, I became the undisputed ‘chief social mobilizer personally visiting affected communities, treatment centers, rallying around health care workers, Political, religious, traditional, secrete society and opinion other leaders to help demystify the myths and promote behavioral change in communities.
 In societies that are deep in cultural traditions and heavily polarised along ethnic and political lines, the involvement of every governmental entity and other interest groups must be prioritized.
 I also believe we must heavily invest in our health infrastructure.
 A weak health infrastructure represents a fertile ground for disease outbreaks to fester.
 As I have stated, it requires unqualified exemplary political leadership leading from the front and bringing on board all stakeholders.

-- There should be a streamlined, public information and communication structure capable of providing clear, precise and unambiguous public health messages.
+- There should be a streamlined, public information and communication structure capable of providing clear, precise, and unambiguous public health messages.

 - There should be a united, cohesive social mobilization, and an effective contact tracing mechanism.